bahmutov/csrf-login/README.md

     DEBUG=csrf node client.js

+Under the hood, csrf-login is using [request](https://www.npmjs.com/package/request) module, and you can enable the request debug logging

+    DEBUG=csrf NODE_DEBUG=request node client.js

 ## Optional Configuration

 By default, a form is looked up by Id and the submitted login form fields are expected to be named `email` and `password`.
 You can override these defaults in the config using the `loginFormSelector`, `loginUsernameField`, and `loginPasswordField`.